Beware the exclamation point (!)

 Curiously, Kennedy plays Sheriff July Johnson who has Roscoe as his deputy (Andrew Prine).
 This was twenty years before Lonesome Dove, by which time July has got younger and moved to Fort Smith while Roscoe has been, er, resurrected.

 Not a costuming success, really.

 Ms. Welch is decorative but her Mexican accent is pretty lousy.
 Dean Martin does his Dino bit but says he is tired in the script and acts accordingly.
+He was like Robert Mitchum in that way, ready to sleepwalk through roles.
 James Stewart is, of course, superb.
-Actually he’s far too good for this movie really.
+Actually he’s far too good for this movie.
 He saves Dean from hanging but also from falling prey to the dialogue.